metablaster/WindowsFirewallRuleset/README.md

 3. Open the extracted folder, right click into an empty space and there is an option to run PowerShell Core as Administrator
 (Assumes you enabled context menu during installation of PowerShell Core) if not open it manually.
-4. If you would like to use Windows PowerShell 5.1 instead of PowerShell Core see [How to open Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md)
+4. If you would like to use Windows PowerShell 5.1 instead of PowerShell Core see:\
+[How to open Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md)
 5. Type or copy/paste following commands and hit enter for each